GoogleCloudPlatform/dlp-dataflow-deidentification/README.md

 ### Before Start

 1. Please ensure you have increased the quotas in GCP project. e.g: DLP, Number of Cores, In Use IPs, Storage.
-2. DLP Tempaltes created in the project.
+2. DLP Templates created in the project.
 Template that was used for PoC is shared below.
 3. Understand the data processing requriement to tune the AWS client based on the gradle run mparams. e,g: maxNumberofConnnections, s3ThreadPool

 ### Build and Run